Emperor William National Monument: Competitions and the intervention of the Emperor

 After the death of Wilhelm I in the Year of Three Emperors (1888) an open competition for the establishment of a national monument in his memory was tendered the next year.
-The first competition, in which the architect Bruno Schmitz with the draft "Imperial Forum" was chosen, did not bring the desired results.
-So in 1891 a second, limited bid to only eight selected artists was tendered.
-The construction base of the monument was laid down on the west side of the City Palace, along the Spree Canal.
-The design of Reinhold Begas and Gustav Halmhuber was eventually chosen.
+The first competition, in which the "Imperial Forum" entry by architect Bruno Schmitz was chosen as the winner, did not bring the desired results.
+So in 1891 a second, limited bid was tendered to only eight selected artists.